shelrobin/Syllabus/README.md

 | F     | Assignment not completed on time/completed.
 Solutions is not functional.
 It was obvious effort was not made.                                                                                                                                           |

 # Assignments
 Assignments will be handed in two stages.
 First a pull request will be submitted on a private repository assigned to each student by the end of Sunday before class mentioning [@frandias](https://github.com/frandias).
-They will then get feedback on that pull request (Sunday/Monday/Tuesday) and then have until the end of Wednesday to make corrections and mention [@frandias](https://github.com/frandias) again to submit their assignement.
+Feedback will be given on that pull request on Sunday, Monday, or Tuesday.
+Students will then have until the end of Wednesday to submit their final project where they will @mention [@frandias](https://github.com/frandias) again to submit their assignement.
 A pull request alone, commits or an edited comment will not be taken as proof of when work occured.

 If a pull request is submitted earlier than Sunday it'll get reviewed earlier (think of it like asking for help) but does not have to be complete, a complete PR is still expected on Sunday. **So it is advantageous to try to work on/finish assignments earlier as you will be able to take advantage of more help**